ENVT4402 Analysis for Natural Resource Management

 - Students are able to (1) formulate natural resource management problems as optimisation problems; (2) apply economic principles; (3) solve the problems using standard software; and (4) relate the models to the literature.

-- Typically this unit is assessed in the following ways: (1) numerical problems; (2) quizzes; and (3) seminars.
+- Indicative assessments in this unit are as follows: (1) numerical problems; (2) quizzes; and (3) seminars.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.